nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 ### 4. Bias Analysis and Reporting System

-**Title:** As an AI developer, I want to upload a dataset and receive a bias analysis report so that I can assess fairness before using the data for training.
+**User Story:** As an AI developer, I want to upload a dataset and receive a bias analysis report so that I can assess fairness before using the data for training.
 **Priority:** 🔴 High
 **GitHub Issue:** #4